-Middle School students have the choice to attend weekly gatherings during lunch.
-These meetings are led by a group of faculty members who develop activities and create opportunities for open dialogue in a supportive space.
-Students also have the opportunity to gather monthly in the evenings during POSOC meetings for planned activities focusing on developing a positive racial identity, learning about others' experiences and backgrounds, and connecting with their peers.
+Middle School meetings are led by a group of faculty members who develop activities and create opportunities for open dialogue in a supportive space.

 What are affinity groups?

-In a school setting with children who are associated with minoritized groups, affinity groups can provide a safe space where students can build connections, process difficult moments that occur on the playground, in the cafeteria or in the classroom, and receive support and affirmation in a setting with other children who have similar experiences.
+For children who are identified with minoritized groups, affinity groups can provide a safe space to build connections, process difficult moments that occur on the playground, in the cafeteria or in the classroom, and receive support and affirmation in a setting with other children who have similar experiences.
 Primarily, the goal of affinity groups is to facilitate positive identity development by helping children to advocate for themselves, as well as developing leadership and empowerment skills.

-The Community Diversity Assessments done in 2004, 2008 and 2013, which included student voices, revealed that some of Gordon's students of color experience feelings of isolation, loneliness and disconnection.
+The Community Diversity Assessments done in 2004, 2008 and 2013 included student voices that revealed that some of Gordon's students of color experience feelings of isolation, loneliness and disconnection.
 Students of color also described hearing insensitive, often stereotypical comments from their peers about the people who represent their social groups, making it difficult to bring their full selves to the learning experience of school.

-In response to the 2004 Community Diversity Assessment findings, the diversity committee formed a task force in 2005 whose responsibility it was to research the process of creating affinity groups that support students of color.
-The task force extensively researched the literature on racial identity development and visited NAIS member schools with successful affinity group programs.
+In response to the 2004 Community Diversity Assessment findings, the school's diversity committee formed a task force to research ways to support students of color.
+Inspired in part by the positive experiences of students who gathered informally at Parents of Students of Color meetings, the task force researched the literature on racial identity development and visited NAIS member schools with successful affinity groups.

 In 2006, Gordon launched race-based affinity groups in the Lower School, and a year later, in the Middle School.
 In 2008, Gordon administered a Racial Climate Assessment to measure the school's progress related to the mission-based work and practices.
 The assessment showed that Gordon was making progress, as students described feeling like “race” was more on the table for discussion at Gordon.
 The students who participated in the 2008 study described Common Ground as a place where they felt supported and affirmed around their racial identity.